-- This indicator shows whether newly leased units pass HQS inspection on or before the effective date of the assisted lease and HAP contract. - Points are based on the percent of newly leased units that passed HQS inspection prior to the effective date of the lease and HAP contract, according to data from PIC.
+- This indicator shows whether newly leased units pass HQS inspection on or before the effective date of the assisted lease and HAP contract. - Points are based on the percent of newly leased units that passed HQS inspection on or before the effective date of the lease and HAP contract, according to data from PIC.